This is a gear review of The Best Ultralight Backpacks for backpacking and thru-hiking in 2024.

 The Zpacks Arc Haul Ultra uses the relatively new Ultra fabric.
 It is more abrasion resistant than previously used ultralight fabrics such as Dyneema and still just as waterproof.
 The pack features a roll-top closure.
 I like roll-top closures because if you need to carry a big load or a small load you can adjust the closure perfectly.

-There are two very handy and functional side pockets that are perfect for water bottles and tent poles.
+There are two functional side pockets that are perfect for water bottles and tent poles.
 I was able to fit 3L water bottles in the side pockets at a squeeze but they do fit 2 x 2L bottles in each pocket.
 So good storage capacity when needed.
 The rear stretch mesh pocket is a generous size and perfect for airing out wet rain jackets or hiking socks and for storing items you want quick access to.

 The carbon fiber frame is lightweight and the addition of a ventilated mesh back panel adds to the comfort of the pack.
 It will fit a bear canister when hiking in bear country and the larger 70L version will fit the canister horizontally to ensure plenty of room for other gear.